Elektrobit/elos/cmocka_extensions/documentation/documentation.md

 - `DEFINITIONS_STATIC`:
 	A list of `PRIVATE` compile definitions only for both the static weak and the dynamic wrap target.
 - `WRAP_FLAG`:
-	The compile flag to compile with wrap definitoins.
+	The compile flag to compile with wrap definitions.
 - `WRAPS`:
-	A list of all functins that should be linked with `--wrap`.
+	A list of all functions that should be linked with `--wrap`.
+Only used for dynamic libraries.

-Additionally for the dynamic wrap mocking library the variable wich sets the header for the library to use wrap mocking definitions needs to be set.
+- `NO_DYNAMIC_LIBRARY`:
-And for all functions that are mocked a `PUBLIC` compile definition of `-Wl,--wrap=<function name>` needs to be added.
+	Do not generate a shared object (.so) for the mock library.
+Use this for testing project components that are used only internally.

 An example of this can be found in `cmocka_examples/test/utest/mocks/extref_dependency/CMakeList.txt`